knoxfighter/factorio-api-parser/README.md

 It can be looked up, and the value then is the name of the prototype name in the overall table.
 The prototype in the overall map has to be of type table.
 The properties of the table, then are used for this prototype of type `prototype`.

+If one of the `Key` is an empty string `""`, then it is the default value.
+Used for prototypes with default constructors, like [IngredientPrototype](https://wiki.factorio.com/Types/IngredientPrototype).

 ### alias
 An alias is just what it says, an alias for something different.
-The `value` field is of type `string, that just contains a different prototype.
+The `value` field is of type `string`, that just contains a different prototype.
 It has the same layout as the `property->type` field.

 ### string